 National Cancer Survivor Month: Life After Cancer

 Cancer affects the lives of millions of Americans and their families.
-The daily struggle of living with cancer and adjusting to life after recovery or remission can be an intense hardship that can be challenging to work through.
-Having a positive outlook and maintaining a healthy lifestyle are crucial for coming through the fight against cancer on the winning side.
+The daily struggle of living with cancer and adjusting to life after recovery or remission can be challenging to work through.
+Having a positive outlook and maintaining a healthy lifestyle is beneficial when dealing with the aftermath of cancer.

 While many of the statistics about cancer and survival rates can seem frightening, there are signs that our nation’s ability to treat cancer is improving.
 As a result of the improvements toward conventional and holistic cancer treatments, more people are surviving cancer than ever before.
 It is estimated that over 16.9 million cancer survivors are living in the United States.
 This number is expected to reach 22 million by 2030.
 The growth in cancer survivors does not mean that the cancer rate is rising.
 In fact, it has declined over the past ten years.
 Sixty-four percent of all cancer survivors live at least five years after their initial diagnosis, with a significant amount of these survivors living long and fulfilling lives.

 The largest group of male cancer survivors are men who have been diagnosed with prostate cancer.
 They make up 43 percent of all male cancer survivors as of 2014.
 The largest group of female cancer survivors are women who have been diagnosed with breast cancer.
 This group makes up 41 percent of all female cancer survivors.
 Some types of cancer, including colorectal and melanoma, have similar survival rates among both men and women.

 Cancer survivors often face increased physical, financial and mental burdens from their diagnosis and treatment.
 They also have a higher risk of being diagnosed with the same cancer again, as well as other cancers or health conditions.
 Fortunately, cancer survivors can take steps to help ensure they are able to live healthy and positive lives and prevent long-term side effects.